jonnonz1/nz-statute-book/acts/public/2010/utilities-access-act-2010.md

     (ii) setting out where and when the material may be inspected free of charge, and how it may be purchased.
 (2) A failure to comply with subclause (1) does not invalidate the regulations that incorporate the material by reference.

-### 6 Application of Legislation Act 2012 to material incorporated by reference
+### 6 Application of Legislation Act 2019 to material incorporated by reference
-(1) Part 2 of the Legislation Act 2012 does not apply to material incorporated by reference in the regulations.
-(2) Subpart 1 of Part 3 of the Legislation Act 2012 applies to regulations that incorporate material by reference.
-(3) However, nothing in section 41 of the Legislation Act 2012 requires material that is incorporated by reference in regulations to be presented to the House of Representatives.
+Subpart 1 of Part 3 and section 114 of the Legislation Act 2019 do not apply to material that is incorporated by reference in regulations merely because it is incorporated.

 ### 7 Application of Regulations (Disallowance) Act 1989
 [Repealed]